BensBar/nfl-game-predictor/src/prd.md

 ## Essential Features

 ### Real-Time Data Integration
-- **What it does**: Integrates with multiple sports APIs to provide live NFL data streams
+- **What it does**: Integrates with multiple sports APIs to provide live NFL data streams for both preseason and regular season
-- **Why it matters**: Enhances prediction accuracy with current, verified information
+- **Why it matters**: Enhances prediction accuracy with current, verified information across all game types
-- **Success criteria**: Reliable API connections, real-time updates, and comprehensive data coverage
+- **Success criteria**: Reliable API connections, real-time updates, and comprehensive data coverage including preseason games

 ### Live Data Dashboard
 - **What it does**: Displays real-time scores, API status, data sources, and system performance